 The subjects of Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, Surgery, Ambulatory Medicine, and Emergency Medicine are considered core rotations.
 The purpose of core rotations is for students to develop a solid foundation in osteopathic medicine.
-Core rotations are included in both the third year and the fourth year curriculum.
-These core rotations must be completed at a core affiliate hospital and are found on the student's schedule via the LECOM portal.
+Core rotations are included in both the third and the fourth-year curriculum.
+These core rotations must be completed at a core affiliate site and are found on the student's schedule via the LECOM portal.
+Dept of Clinical Education sets the Vacation and Elective month and provides a suggested rotation sequence; however, the site finalizes the sequence to provide the best clinical experience for the students.
 Core rotations are scheduled by the Department of Clinical Education.
 The LECOM online web-based curriculum is a mandatory didactic component to every core clerkship rotation.